-However, the Stored Communications Act allows such notice to be delayed, by successive 90 day periods, if a court finds that prior notification would produce any of the following "adverse results:"
+However Although notice to the customer before enforcement of an investigative subpoena is generally required, the Stored Communications Act allows such notice to be delayed, by successive 90 day periods, if a court finds that prior notification would produce any of the following "adverse results:"

-- (A) endangering the life or physical safety of an individual; - (B) flight from prosecution;

-- (C) destruction of or tampering with evidence; - (D) intimidation of potential witnesses; or - (E) otherwise seriously jeopardizing an investigation or unduly delaying a trial.229
+- 24 (A) endangering the life or physical safety of an individual; - 25 (B) flight from prosecution; - 26 (C) destruction of or tampering with evidence; - 27 (D) intimidation of potential witnesses; or - (E) otherwise seriously jeopardizing an investigation or unduly delaying a trial.

-In addition, the government may obtain a court order commanding a service provider not to notify its customer of a warrant, court order, or subpoena issued under the SCA.230
+In addition, the government may obtain a court order commanding a service provider not to notify its customer of a warrant, court order, or subpoena issued under the SCA.